Share Our Blog

 In the laboratory, robotics and software offer researchers and laboratory technicians more streamlined and accurate processes that have the potential to transform and accelerate drug discovery, helping leaders overcome pipeline gaps and power business continuity.

 Here we discuss the challenges, benefits and emerging opportunities automation in the lab offers.
-We’re in conversation with Gamila Ersan, Laboratory Technician at Synergy, working as part of a deployed team within the leading pharmaceutical company Novo Nordisk Research Centre Oxford.
+We’re in conversation with Gamila Ersan, Laboratory Technician at Synergy Scientific Management Solutions, who has worked as part of a deployed team within the leading pharmaceutical company Novo Nordisk Research Centre Oxford.

 What is lab automation?